Miss Nippon: Selection method

 Applicants who pass the document screening participate in any of the regional competitions held in several locations nationwide.
 Participants selected as "finalists" at the district tournament advance to the finals of the Miss Nippon Contest, and the winners of the Miss Nippon Grand Prix and others are decided in the end.

-As with many modern Miss Contests, the criteria for selection are not limited to appearance, but the Japanese national team will be selected based on the world competition to be held at a later date, such as "Miss Universe Japan".
+As with many modern Miss Contests, the criteria for selection are not limited to appearance, but the Japanese national team will be selected with the world competition in mind, to be held at a later date, such as "Miss Universe Japan".
 Unlike the contest, Miss Nippon's basic policy is to select "the highest level of Japanese beauty that is completed in Japan."
 In particular, in the internal examination, "education" and "feeling" are emphasized.